 Now, three years may not sound like a long time to some of my readers … but for this couple, as for any couple who marries in their teens, it is a great accomplishment.
 Today they celebrate three years of promise.
 Three years of growth.
 Three years of growing closer together in spite of differences in culture and language and upbringing.
 Three years of loving their daughter and being a family.
 And three years of welcoming others into their lives, of stretching their comfort zones and what they thought might be their limits.

-Naomi and Cristian, I salute you for coming this far.
+So, Naomi and Cristian, I salute you for coming this far.
 I salute you for going beyond what you thought you were capable of.
-I honor and respect you for sticking with each other, for being kind to each other, for apologizing, for making repairs, for building a new life together, and for always. always. always remembering the love that brought you together for life.
+I honor and respect you for sticking with each other, for being kind to each other, for apologizing, for making repairs, for building a new life together, and for always. always. always remembering what brought you together for life.